malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 As we proceed, remember that by the definitions as they stand, standard control is related to how the individual governs actions against their body and the environment, whereas meta-management is related to how the individual governs the execution of the computational processes involved with the former.
 If, by the end of this section, you are beginning to suspect that this distinction is somewhat arbitrary, then you will be well towards grasping one of the key points of this article.

-## Components of Habitual and Rational Meta-management
-Habitual mechanisms could well help to solve meta-management needs. _Habitual mechanisms of meta-management_ (HMMM) would be an individual's learned automatic behaviours with respect to meta-management.
-Some examples might include:
-* Higher-order production and interpretation of feedback.
-Providing more frequent feedback for RL algorithms.
-Providing better understanding of feedback with broader contexts.
-Influences: habitual standard control, rational standard control.
-* Strategy execution within rational system -- it's meta-management, but it's implemented through habitual mechanisms.
-* Strategy selection within rational system - will be a mixture of habitual and rational meta-management, depending on familiarity with problem domain.
-* detecting when habitual standard control behaviour has resulted in unexpected outcomes that require rational systems to take over in order to correct the situation
-* Learned meta-learning behaviours - observed by others as an individual's position on the sliding scale of "learning mindset" to "fixed mindset".
-* ..others..

-Rational mechanisms are equally important for meta-management. _Rational mechanisms of meta-management_ (RMMM) would leverage all of the higher-order modelling and deliberative capabilities discussed above.
-Some examples might include:
-* modelling the behaviours of the standard control processes, including tracking of their abilities (in other words, effectiveness) against different problem domains.
-* deliberative selection of problem solving strategy based on above modelling
-* domain knowledge, complex, lots of neural mass
-* domain knowledge at time of meta-management same as domain knowledge in effect within CP at that time, so if there is any mechanism that "loads" domain knowledge in order to hold it is context during execution, then that same domain knowledge may be at play in both systems.
-* In short, this is all the most advanced meta-learning, meta-cognitive thought processes that we can think of.
-This is the magic sauce that enables abstract thought.
-* other examples (but be careful to avoid just replicating what's already in other lists:
-    - noticing repeated states/sequences of states that indicate _stuck thought_.
-    - associative memory to shortcut via memo-isation.
-    - modelling and observing CP strategies: if CP is currently using a weaker strategy and it is floundering, then MM can detect that and encourage to use an alternative strategy.
-    - modelling and improving CP strategies: choosing to use a weaker strategy in order to improve it.
-    - modelling and selecting CP strategies: choosing to use the strongest strategy in CP according to a particular problem.
-    - meta-mgmt is effectively a big part of the learning against CP.
-    - loss-function rewards: using higher-order / domain knowledge to measure CP performance & apply as loss function -> mm acting as part of learning algorithm.

-_todo: review other lists, eg from my notebook._

 ## Reusable Domain Knowledge